Ranjan Pai: Career

 Ranjan Pai began his career as the managing director of the Melaka Manipal Medical College in Malaysia.
-He initially planned to continue with the family’s not-for-profit education trust, Manipal Academy of Higher Education (MAHE), but later changed his mind and joined MEMG’s business.
+He initially planned to continue with the family’s not-for-profit education trust, Manipal Academy of Higher Education (MAHE), but later joined MEMG’s business.
 He started MEMG in the year 2000 out of a rented house in Bengaluru with a capital of $200,000.
 Now the entity is valued at around $3 billion.